Elliott M. Braxton

 Elliott Muse Braxton (October 8, 1823 - October 2, 1891) was a nineteenth-century politician and lawyer from Virginia.
 He owned slaves, served in the Confederate Army, and was a Democrat.
-He was the great-grandson of Carter Braxton.
+He was the great-grandson of slaveowner and United States Declaration of Independence signer Carter Braxton.

 Early life

 Born either in Mathews County or Fredericksburg, Virginia, to Carter Moore Braxton Sr., Elliott lost his mother as child.
 His father remarried and his younger half-brother was Carter Moore Braxton.
 The Braxton family of merchants and planters had long been prominent in King and Queen County which his great-great-grandfather George Braxton, Sr., great-grandfather George Braxton, Jr. and grandfather Carter Braxton had represented in the Virginia General Assembly, and where the family owned large plantations.
 He received a private education appropriate to his class, although his father died when in 1847.

 Career

 After reading law under his father's guidance until the elder C.M.
 Braxton died in 1847, E. M. Braxton was admitted to the bar in 1849, and began a legal practice in Richmond County, Virginia, in the Northern Neck of Virginia where his extended family remained influential.

 Richmond, Lancaster, Northumberland and Westmoreland County voters elected Braxton to the Virginia Senate in 1851 to replace Joseph Harvey in a district which before the census and Virginia Constitutional Convention redistricting previously had also included Stafford County and King George Counties and he served from 1852 to 1856 (succeeded by R.L.T.
 Beale).
 He defeated Whig John T. Rice of Westmoreland county in 1853.
 While in the state senate, Braxton sat on the Committee for Courts of Justice and the Joint Committee to Examine the First Auditor's Office, but decided against seeking re-election in 1857.

-In the 1850 census, Braxton owned an enslaved woman in Richmond, as well as ten and three-year-old girls and a five year old and year old and boy.
-In the previous census, his late father had owned 20 slaves in King and Queen County.
+In the 1850 census, Braxton enslaved a woman in Richmond, as well as ten and three-year-old girls and a five year old and year old and boy.
+In the previous census, his father had enslaved 20 people in King and Queen County.
 In the 1860 census, Braxton probably leased out his remaining slaves, including a 45 year old enslaved man in Northumberland County, Virginia and a 30-year-old man in Richmond County.

 In 1860, his legal practice not flourishing, Braxton moved to Fredericksburg, Virginia, where his half brother Carter Moore Braxton, now a civil engineer, was overseeing the construction of the roadbed for the Fredericksburg and Gordonsville Railroad.
 Elliott Braxton continued practicing law and lived with his wife and three young daughters.